In this assignment, you will get practice with writing methods that calculate values from arrays using loops.

 Different assignments in this course have different collaboration policies.
 On this assignment, you can collaborate with anyone in the course, including sharing code.
 In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
 Note that using someone’s work without giving credit to them is a violation of academic integrity.

-to note others you worked with.
+We’ve added a CREDITS.txt to note others you worked with.

 The starter code is available at: